Contract said ‘no encumbrances’ but this is Thailand, the scammers are Brits and officials are ‘in their pocket’

 Briton Laurence Smith, from Worcester, one of the latest of hundreds if not thousands of victims of property deals in Thailand, described his experience as more shocking than a Spielberg movie, and has embarked on a mission to warn potential Chinese buyers – Thailand’s new tourism target – of the ‘almost unbelievable corruption’.

-He said he was blackmailed by a scammer who laughed in his face and threatened with jail by a judge who had know conception of justice.
+He said he was blackmailed and threatened with jail by in a court with no conception of justice.
 His first ‘lawyer’ had been struck off – and his second lawyer told him in court he would go to jail on the judges order unless he signed a document in Thai.

 He had signed away everything – and when he threatened to go public his lawyer threatened him with Thailand’s libel laws.
 Heard this before?